Police Officer In Hudson Valley Dies Suddenly At Age 25

-A police officer who grew up and worked in Northern Westchester has died.
+A police officer who grew up and worked in Northern Westchester has died suddenly.

 He was born on June 15, 1995, to Dean and Vikki (nee Palmieri) Hansen in White Plains.